lcharlois-neotys/katacoda-scenarios/helm-3/step7.md

-Until now all operation done using `helm` has been executed on the kubernetes *default* namespace.
+All previous `helm` operations have been executed on the kubernetes default *namespace*.
 Let's see how to use a custom namespace.

 # Create a namespace